resource-watch/slate/source/includes/api/_widget.md

-verified     |                If it's verified by other user                |    Text env          |  Environment can be one of `production` or `preproduction`   |    Text thumbnailUrl |             Url of the widget's thumbnail, if one exists     |    Text
+verified     |                If it's verified by other user                |    Text env          |  Environment can be one of `production` or `preproduction`   |    Text thumbnailUrl |             Url of the widget's thumbnail, if one exists     |    Text createdAt    |             Date in which the widget was created             |    Date updatedAt    |             Date in which the widget was last updated        |    Date

 ### What is Vega?